 Employees who become an eligible employee at age seventy (70) or later are not eligible for the Basic or Supplemental Plans.
-They are eligible to apply for the Additional Plan but will be required to provide evidence of insurability.
+They are eligible to apply for the Additional Plan but are required to provide evidence of insurability.

-Employees will receive a Notification Statement with the underwriting decision from Securian.
-Employers will be notified via payroll file or payroll report.
+Evidence of Insurability applications must be received by Securian Financial within ninety (90) days of completion, since medical information can become outdated.
+Both the employee and employer will receive a Notification of Underwriting Decisions (ET-2351) from Securian Financial showing the underwriting decision.
 The notification will also contain the effective date of coverage(s) if applicable.
 Securian Financial may contest payment of any benefit for up to two years after coverage begins.

-The coverage effective date is the first (1st) of the month on or after the date of approval.
-For claims purposes, the employee's coverage effective date will be the point of reference for paying claims.
+The coverage effective date is the first (1st) of the month following the date of approval.
+For claims purposes, the approval date of coverage will be the date that coverage is provided and that a claim would be paid.
 The employee, spouse and eligible dependent children must be living on the date the application is approved in order for coverage to be effective.